LuciferC1/LuciferC1/README.md

 - 👋 Hi, I’m @LuciferC1
-- 👀 I’m interested in Learning HTML to start of with!
+- 👀 I’m interested in Learning HTML to start of with! then moving onto stuff within React.js.
 - 🌱 I’m currently learning to become a front end developer, I dont't know why its taken me so long to find out i can do this!
-- 💞️ I’m looking to collaborate on making front end websites that will help my knowledge and portfolio.
+- I’m looking to collaborate on making front end websites that will help my knowledge and portfolio.
 - 📫 How to reach me, Luciferclark94@icloud.com

 <!---